tianbo137/baihuqian.github.io/index.md

 Hello!
 I’m Bo.
-Welcome to my blog about data science/machine learning, coding, career, and life.
+Welcome to my blog about data science, coding, career, and life.

-Currently, I am a volunteer data scientist at CrowdDoing and am actively looking for an entry-level data engineer/scientist job in the United States.
+Currently, I am a volunteer data scientist at CrowdDoing and am actively looking for an entry-level data scientist job in the United States.